scottyschup/ruby-curriculum/w1d2/iteration.md

 ```

 ## Exercises

 Time estimate: 1.5hrs

 * Write a loop the finds the first number
   that is (a) >250 and (b) divisible by 7.
 Print this number down!
-* Write a method `factors` that prints out all the factors for an
+* Write a method `factors` that prints out all the factors of a given
-  input.
+  number.
 * Implement [Bubble sort][wiki-bubble-sort] in a method `#bubble_sort`
   that takes an `Array` and modifies it so that it is in sorted order.